 Clicking 'Help' on Hostinger's Control Panel opens the service knowledgebase.
-This groups content by well-chosen topics (Getting Started, Website, hPanel, Email, Domains, Billing), lists popular articles and has a search box to help you find whatever you need.
+This groups content by well-chosen topics (Setup & Install, Account & Billing, Hosting & Website, Privacy & Security, Domains, Emails) and has a search box to help you find whatever you need.

-Look past the more basic content, though, and you'll find detailed advice on a range of small but specific issues.
-Typing 'permissions' gave us advice on setting file and folder permissions, as well as referring to specific error messages ('403 forbidden').
+Using Search gets you access to more articles, though, and they proved to be more useful.
+Searching for 'permissions' gave us advice on setting file and folder permissions, as well as referring to specific error messages ('403 forbidden').
 Entering 'change PHP version' immediately highlighted the correct cPanel module.
 The content of these articles is basic, but enough to point users in the right direction.

-We rounded off the review by using Uptime.com to monitor our test website from multiple locations around the world, making sure the site was always available and recording any downtime.
+We rounded off the review by using Uptime.com to monitor our test website from multiple locations around the world, logging response times and any downtime.